General Marc-Antoine Bonin de La Boninière Beaumont

 Pronunciation:

-Marc-Antoine de Beaumont was a dragoon commander who married Marshal Davout's sister Julie.
-Born into a noble family, he was appointed a page of King Louis XVI in 1777 and served in the stables.
-In 1784 he was named a captain in the Dragoon Regiment of Lorraine.
-With the Revolution underway, Beaumont did not flee the country, instead continuing to serve in the cavalry.
-In July of 1792 he was appointed lieutenant colonel of the 9th Dragoons, and a few weeks later as Colonel of the 5th Dragoons.
+Born into a noble family, Marc Antoine Bonin de La Boninière de Beaumont was appointed a page of King Louis XVI in 1777.
+In 1784 he was named a capitaine in the Dragoon Regiment of Lorraine.
+Despite being a noble, once the French Revolution was underway Beaumont did not flee the country, instead continuing to serve in the cavalry.
+In July of 1792 he was appointed lieutenant colonel of the 9th Dragoons and a few weeks later he was promoted to colonel of the 5th Dragoons.
 In 1793 he and his men served in the Army of the North, and sometime that year he was at Lyon with his regiment when he was arrested due to his noble birth.
-He was condemned to die and taken to the scaffold for execution when his dragoons intervened to free him.1 On January 8th of 1794, the Representatives of the People put him back in charge of his unit and sent them to the Army of Italy.
+He was condemned to die and taken to the scaffold for execution when his dragoons intervened to free him just before he was to be executed.1 On January 8th of 1794, the representatives of the people put him back in charge of his unit and sent them to the Army of Italy.

-When war broke out in 1805, General Beaumont took command of the 3rd Dragoon Division in Marshal Murat's Cavalry Reserve.
-In October he fought at Wertingen, Ulm, Ried, and Lambach, and then in December fought at Austerlitz.
-The next year he became First Equerry to Madame Mére, and then during the campaign against Prussia he fought at Jena, Zehdenick, Prentzlow, and Tsarnowo.
-In 1807 Beaumont was appointed a senator and was also rewarded as a Commander of the Iron Crown.
-The next year he received more awards, this time a Grand Cross of the Order of Military Merit of Maximilien of Bavaria and becoming a Count of the Empire.
+For the campaign of 1805 against the Third Coalition, General Beaumont took command of the 3rd Dragoon Division in Marshal Murat's Cavalry Reserve.
+In October he fought at Wertingen, Ulm, Ried, and Lambach, and then in December he fought at Austerlitz.
+The next year he became an equerry to Madame Mére, Napoleon's mother, and then during the campaign against Prussia he fought at Jena, Zehdenick, Prentzlow, and Czarnowo.
+In 1807 Beaumont was appointed a senator and he was also named a Commander of the Iron Crown.
+The next year he received more awards, this time a Grand Cross of the Order of Military Merit of Maximilian of Bavaria and becoming a Count of the Empire.
+During the Danube campaign of 1809, Beaumont took command of a dragoon division in the Army of Germany and served in the reserve corps.
+He fought at Vorarlberg but did not take part in the more well known battles of the campaign.

 After Napoleon's abdication in 1814, Beaumont was made a Peer of France and Knight of Saint Louis by the returning Bourbons.
 During the Hundred Days, he served briefly in the defense of Paris but otherwise did not take part.
 Afterwards he voted for death at the trial of Marshal Ney.